Magisk-Modules-Repo/HEVCEnabler/README.md

 ## Changelog
-v2.3 - Added support for Oneplus 3
+v2.3 - Added support for OnePlus 3

 v2.2 - Fixed Slo-Mo not working in OOS Camera.